DragonQween/first_projects/README.md

 Hello world!

-This repository contains the first projects I worked on during my apprenticeship. <3
+This repository contains the first projects I worked on during my journey. <3

 ## Here we go:
 ### Calculadora